Learning Agenda for Climate Services in Sub-Saharan Africa

 Climate Information Services Research Initiative

-“Climate Information Services Research Initiative” focuses on the end users of climate information to build a knowledge base of factors impacting the uptake and use of climate services in ways that improve livelihood outcomes in a changing climate.
-The Initiative will develop methods that effectively evaluate these impacts.View Content
+“Climate Information Services Research Initiative” focused on the end users of climate information to build a knowledge base of factors impacting the uptake and use of climate services in ways that improved livelihood outcomes in a changing climate.
+The Initiative developed methods that effectively evaluate those impacts.View Content

 Assessing Sustainability and Effectiveness of Climate Information Services

-“Assessing Sustainability and Effectiveness of Climate Information Services in Africa” seeks to understand the institutional, financial, and technical dimensions of sustainably delivering such services and will develop climate services delivery models and options for sub-Saharan Africa.
-The project will also consolidate and extend knowledge on existing climate information services in the region.
+“Assessing Sustainability and Effectiveness of Climate Information Services in Africa” sought to understand the institutional, financial, and technical dimensions of sustainably delivering such services and will develop climate services delivery models and options for sub-Saharan Africa.
+The project also consolidated and extended knowledge on existing climate information services in the region.